devjeetr/gazel/README.md

-# pyTrace
+# gazel

-Pytrace provides fixation algorithms for aggregating gazes, as well as tools to help you deal with edits that occur during eyetracking sessions.
+gazel provides fixation algorithms for aggregating gazes, as well as tools to help you deal with edits that occur during eyetracking sessions.